-- (b) In reviewing each submission, the Committee will consider such parameters as the suitability of the proposed building, improvements, structure, landscaping, and the materials of which it is to be built; the proposed site; visual aesthetics; natural platforms and finish grade elevations; harmony of external design with nearby structures, property and environment; location in relation to surrounding structures, property and plant life which it deems appropriate and to the extent they are articulated in the Design Guidelines; possible negative impact on other Units; and compliance with the Design Guidelines and this Declaration.
+(b) In reviewing each submission, the Committee will consider such parameters as the suitability of the proposed building, improvements, structure, landscaping, and the materials of which it is to be built; the proposed site; visual aesthetics; natural platforms and finish grade elevations; harmony of external design with nearby structures, property and environment; location in relation to surrounding structures, property and plant life which it deems appropriate and to the extent they are articulated in the Design Guidelines; possible negative impact on other Units; and compliance with the Design Guidelines and this Declaration.
 The Committee, for the purpose of retaining the natural features of the Lots, may require relocation of native plants within the construction site as a condition of approval of any submission.
 The Committee may also consider whether the construction methodology to be utilized and the method of transporting the components to be used in construction will cause substantial damage to the private streets or vegetation.
-Location of any driveways will be subject to the approval of the Committee. - (c) The Committee will have the right to refuse to approve any Plans which, based on the Design Guidelines, are not suitable or desirable, in its sole discretion, for aesthetic or any other reasons, provided such approval is not unreasonably withheld. - (d) No bulldozing or clearing of trees or excavation of lakes or ponds will be commenced until the Plans showing the nature, kind, shape and location of work to be done have been submitted to and approved in writing by the Committee and a copy filed permanently with the Committee. - (e) The Committee, within forty-five (45) days from the meeting at which each complete submission has been reviewed, will advise the Property Owner submitting the Plans, in writing, at an address specified at the time of submission of (1) the approval of Plans, or (2) the segments or features of the Plans which are deemed by the Committee to be inconsistent or not in conformity with this Declaration and/or the Design Guidelines.
+Location of any driveways will be subject to the approval of the Committee.

+(c) The Committee will have the right to refuse to approve any Plans which, based on the Design Guidelines, are not suitable or desirable, in its sole discretion, for aesthetic or any other reasons, provided such approval is not unreasonably withheld.

+(d) No bulldozing or clearing of trees or excavation of lakes or ponds will be commenced until the Plans showing the nature, kind, shape and location of work to be done have been submitted to and approved in writing by the Committee and a copy filed permanently with the Committee.

+(e) The Committee, within forty-five (45) days from the meeting at which each complete submission has been reviewed, will advise the Property Owner submitting the Plans, in writing, at an address specified at the time of submission of (1) the approval of Plans, or (2) the segments or features of the Plans which are deemed by the Committee to be inconsistent or not in conformity with this Declaration and/or the Design Guidelines.
 In the event the Committee fails to advise the submitting party by written notice within the time set forth above of either the approval or disapproval of the Plans, approval will be deemed to have been given.
 Notice will be deemed to have been given at the time the envelope containing such notice, properly addressed and postage prepaid, is deposited with the U.S. Postal Service, registered or certified mail, return receipt requested.
-Personal delivery of such written notice will, however, be sufficient and will be deemed to have been given at the time of delivery. - (f) If construction does not commence on a project for which Plans have been approved within 24 months of such approval, such approval will be deemed withdrawn, and it shall be necessary for the Owner to resubmit the Plans for reconsideration. - (g) An applicant of any Unit disagreeing with the finding of the Committee may appeal the decision to the Board of Directors by giving written notice of appeal to the president of the Association within fifteen (15) days following receipt of notice of denial.
+Personal delivery of such written notice will, however, be sufficient and will be deemed to have been given at the time of delivery.

+(f) If construction does not commence on a project for which Plans have been approved within 24 months of such approval, such approval will be deemed withdrawn, and it shall be necessary for the Owner to resubmit the Plans for reconsideration.